-COURSE DESCRIPTIONS: EDUC 5000 Research in Education (3)
+EDUC 5000 Research in Education (3)

 Study and practice in the techniques of educational research; isolation of research problems; development of skill in reading, interpreting and applying research with extensive reading related to the student's interest.
-Should be taken at the end of your program.
+Should be taken at the beginning of your program.